 This article was first published on the AllTwinCAT blog.

-Then select the appropriate option what to do with the PLC project files.
+Then select the appropriate option for what to do with the PLC project files.
 After clicking on OK, all the files of the selected PLC project should show up in your stand-alone project.

-There is one thing which is not copied and those are custom events.
+There is one thing that is not copied, and those are custom events.
 Custom events in a combined project are stored in the .tsproj file and can be found under SYSTEM > Type System > tab Event Classes.
 I’m not sure what the appropriate way is to get them in the new stand-alone project, but it can be done by copying the events from the combined project’s .tsproj file into the .tsproj file of the stand-alone PLC project.

-The issues we were facing had to do with custom events.
-Somehow whenever we added a custom event to our stand-alone PLC project, they were not added to the .tsproj file, but only in the .tmc file (after building of course).
-So whereas normally .tmc files can be added to the .gitingore file, this was not the case for this project.
+The issues we faced had to do with custom events.
+Somehow, whenever we added a custom event to our stand-alone PLC project, they were not added to the .tsproj file but only in the .tmc file (after building, of course).
+So, whereas .tmc files can typically be added to the .gitignore file, this was not the case for this project.

-Related to this issue is that whenever this buggy stand-alone PLC solution file was opened, the custom event classes were not loaded automatically.
+Related to this issue is that whenever this problematic stand-alone PLC solution file was opened, the custom event classes were not loaded automatically.
 Only after manually reloading the project file, the event classes would show up.

 Perhaps these issues were caused by the fact that the original combined project was created with an older TwinCAT version?
-Anyway, maybe you’ve experienced similar issues, or have some experience with setting up stand-alone projects.
+Anyway, maybe you’ve experienced similar issues or have some experience with setting up stand-alone projects.